Vend (software)

-Vend is cloud-based point-of-sale and retail management software company based in Auckland, New Zealand.
+Vend is cloud-based point-of-sale and retail management software company, based in Auckland, New Zealand.
 The company was founded in 2010 by Vaughan Rowsell.
-It was acquired by Australian software company Kounta.
+It was acquired by the Canadian software company Lightspeed Commerce in 2021.

-History
+History of Vend

 Vend was launched in August 2010 by software developer Vaughan Rowsell.

-In 2013, Vend raised NZ $8 million of funding from investors in Australia and New Zealand.
+In 2013, Vend raised 8 million (8.000.000) NZD of funding from investors in Australia and New Zealand.
 Further capital has also been raised from existing investors including Point Nine Capital in Berlin.

-The following year, Vend closed US $20 million (NZ $25 million) in Series B funding.
-The funding round was co-lead by Peter Thiel and Square Peg Capital in Australia.
+The following year, Vend closed 20 million (20,000,000) US$25 million (25,000,000) in Series B funding.
+The funding round was co-led by Peter Thiel and Square Peg Capital in Australia.
 Later in 2014, the company also opened offices in Toronto and London.
-In August 2015, Vend announced that it had raised NZ $12 million, mainly from existing investors along with new entrant Punakaiki Fund.
-The company also announced cuts to staff.
+In August 2015, Vend announced that it had raised 12 million (12,000,000) NZD, mainly from existing investors along with new entrant Punakaiki Fund.

 In 2015, Vend launched Vend Ecommerce.
 It also announced a partnership with UK payments provider iZettle, and North American payments provider Mercury (now Vantiv).

 In 2016, the company partnered with Square to enable retailers who use Vend's software to process payments with Square.

 In 2016 Vend also launched an app for inventory management named Counter.

-At the end of 2016, Vend raised a further US $9 million (NZ $13 million) led by existing investors, and with significant new investment from fund manager Movac.
+At the end of 2016, Vend raised a further 9 million (9,000,000) US$13 million (13,000,000 NZD) led by existing investors, and with significant new investment from fund manager Movac.
 In 2016 Vend grew its UK staff to 20 and opened a new office in East London.

 In 2017, Vend renamed its inventory app Counter to Scanner by Vend.

-On 12 March 2021, Vend was sold to Lightspeed POS Inc. for US $350 million (NZ $455 million).
+On 12 March 2021, Vend was sold to Lightspeed POS Inc. for US$335 million (455 million NZD).
+The company had approximately 150 staff at this time.

 Features

 Vend's services include web-based POS software, inventory management, E-commerce, customer loyalty, and reporting analytics.
 Vend integrates with other business and payments applications including Shopify, Square, Xero and PayPal.

 Vend's software allows merchants to generate reports on sales, inventory, and customer behavior.
 Vend Ecommerce and integrations with partners like Shopify and WooCommerce enable retailers to sell online.

-Along with its software, Vend provides content and advice for retailers via a blog.
-The blog has been listed as a resource by various industry sites.